yiimaker/yii2-email-templates/docs/guide/backend-module.md

 [Read more](https://github.com/motion/yii2-language-provider) about language provider.

-### Service
+### Repository

-It is not obligatory property that is used in controller to work with data.
+It is not obligatory property that is used in controller to work with email template model.

-You can use default email template service `\ymaker\email\templates\services\EmailTemplateService` or implement another service, for this you should implement a basic interface `\ymaker\email\templates\services\ServiceInterface`.
+You can use default email template repository `\ymaker\email\templates\repositories\EmailTemplatesRepository` or implement another repository, for this you should implement a basic interface `\ymaker\email\templates\repositories\EmailTemplatesRepositoryInterface`.